contextgeneric/cgp-patterns/content/associated-types.md

 ## Type Providers

-With the type abstraction in place, we can define different context-generic providers for the `Time` and `AuthToken` abstract types.
-For instance, we can define a provider that provides `std::time::Instant` as the `Time` type:
+With type abstraction in place, we can define context-generic providers for the `Time` and `AuthToken` abstract types.
+For example, we can create a provider that uses `std::time::Instant` as the `Time` type:

 ```rust
 # extern crate cgp;